mklvr/atomic-hipchat/README.md

 Introduction
 ------------
 Fedora Atomic Workstation (See: http://www.projectatomic.io/docs/fedora-atomic-workstation/) currently doesn't support installing RPMs that dump files into '/opt'.
 This includes hipchat.
-These repository helps
+This repository can be used to build a container image for hipchat to be run with 'atomic'.

 Usage